VCTLabs/software_test_description_template/std/EU_STD.rst

 is the level at which it is useful to specify expected results and compare them to actual results.
 The following shall be provided for each test procedure, as applicable:

+a.
+Test operator actions and equipment operation required for each step, including commands, as applicable, to:

+     1. Initiate the test case and apply test inputs
+     2. Inspect test conditions
+     3. Perform interim evaluations of test results
+     4. Record data
+     5. Halt or interrupt the test case
+     6. Request data dumps or other aids, if needed
+     7. Modify the database/data files
+     8. Repeat the test case if unsuccessful
+     9. Apply alternate modes as required by the test case
+     10. Terminate the test case

+b.
+Expected result and evaluation criteria for each step
+c.
+If the test case addresses multiple requirements, identification of which test procedure step(s) address which requirements.
+(Alternatively, this information may be provided in 5.)
+d.
+Actions to follow in the event of a program stop or indicated error, such as:

+     1. Recording of critical data from indicators for reference purposes
+     2. Halting or pausing time-sensitive test-support software and test apparatus
+     3. Collection of system and operator records of test results

+e.
+Procedures to be used to reduce and analyze test results to accomplish the following, as applicable:

+     1. Detect whether an output has been produced
+     2. Identify media and location of data produced by the test case
+     3. Evaluate output as a basis for continuation of test sequence
+     4. Evaluate test output against required output

 4.x.y.7 Assumptions and constraints
 ###################################